tom-howard/ros2/docs/com2009/README.md

 ---
-title: The COM2009 Lab Course
+title: COM2009 Course Assignments
+description: "Course Material for Assignments #1 and #2"
 ---

-# The COM2009 Lab Course
+# COM2009 Course Assignments

 For the COM2009 Robotics course you must complete two lab assignments: